Getting Your Church Website Ready for Holy Week

 While this is nothing earth-shattering, remember in every suggestion, there is an opportunity to welcome the stranger.

 - Make information about these services easy to find.
-An eye-catching graphic with an invitational link should take users to the information they need with one click.
-Don’t make users search under different menu options, click through calendar days, or scroll down, down, down.
+An eye-catching image with an invitational link should take users to the information they need should be at the top of your home page.
+Basic information, such as service times, should be on the homepage, with more detailed information no more than one click away.
+Don’t make users search under menu options, click through calendar days, or scroll down, down, down.

 - Is there information that would help first time visitors?
 Is Sunrise service outside chilly and people should bring blankets?
 Should children bring an Easter basket for the Egg Hunt?
 Is there is overflow parking in the lot down the block?
 Try to anticipate what logistics people will need to know.